January 21, 2019

 Why speak on it if no one’s asking?

 I dream what Dr. King believed.
-He was my age dreaming of a world in peace, while a few people didn’t agree.
+He was my age dreaming of a world in peace, despite many police who couldn’t agree.

 And likely for hire, someone showed the world with their piece.